Switchback Experiments under Geometric Mixing: Introduction

-The problem of carryover effects in switchbacks has been considered by a number of authors, including \citet{cochran1941double}, \citet{bojinov2020design} and \citet{glynn2020adaptive}. \citet{cochran1941double} propose addressing the issue using a regression model, with a regression coefficient that captures the lagged effect of past treatment on future periods. \citet{bojinov2020design} allow for the presence of carryovers, but assume that there is a fixed (known) time horizon $m$ such that all carryover effects of an action taken at time $t$ disappear by time $t + m$. \citet{glynn2020adaptive} consider a Markov model related to the one used here (although their model is stationary); however, they address the problem of temporal carryovers by fitting the Markov model by maximum likelihood rather than by adapting the switchback.
+The problem of carryover effects in switchbacks has been considered by a number of authors, including \citet{cochran1941double}, \citet{bojinov2020design}, \citet{glynn2020adaptive}, and \citet{liang2025randomization}. \citet{cochran1941double} propose addressing the issue using a regression model, with a regression coefficient that captures the lagged effect of past treatment on future periods. \citet{bojinov2020design} allow for the presence of carryovers, but assume that there is a fixed (known) time horizon $m$ such that all carryover effects of an action taken at time $t$ disappear by time $t + m$. \citet{glynn2020adaptive} consider a Markov model related to the one used here (although their model is stationary); however, they address the problem of temporal carryovers by fitting the Markov model by maximum likelihood rather than by adapting the switchback.
+Similar to us, \citet{liang2025randomization} also allow for infinite carryover effects, but in their framework the carryovers are encoded through an impulse-response outcome model, rather than through nonparametric state transitions.

 Relative to existing results, we believe our approach may be helpful in settings where researchers cannot assume that carryover effects will fully vanish after a finite amount of time (as is the case in generic Markovian systems) and do not trust a regression model to capture all carryovers, but still want to use a switchback design to estimate treatment effects.
-We also emphasize that, although we make Markovian assumptions for analytic purposes, we do not require the researcher to be able observe the full state of the system; we only depend implicitly on this modeling assumption via the mixing time.
-In contrast, the maximum likelihood approach of \citet{glynn2020adaptive} requires observing the full state in order to compute the estimator.
+We also emphasize that, although we make Markovian assumptions for analytic purposes, we do not require the researcher to be able observe the state of the system; we only depend implicitly on this modeling assumption via the mixing time.
+In contrast, the maximum likelihood approach of \citet{glynn2020adaptive} and the Differences-In-Q approach of \cite{farias2022markovian} require observing the full state in order to compute the estimators.
+The problem of treatment effect estimation in Markov decision processes under general designs with sequential ignorability is further considered in \citet{liao2021off, liao2022batch}, \citet{kallus2020double,kallus2022efficiently} and \citet{mehrabi2024off}, but these results again require observing the full state of the system.